Jerry Stahl

 Jerry Stahl (born September 28, 1953) is an American novelist and screenwriter.
 His works include the 1995 memoir of addiction Permanent Midnight.
 A 1998 film adaptation followed with Ben Stiller in the lead role.

+His works include memoirs, short stories, TV, films, and Novels.
+He wrote novels including Bad Sex On Speed (2013), Happy Mutant Baby Pills: A Novel (2013), and a short story Love Without: Stories (2007).

 Stahl has worked extensively in film and television.
+He married Zoe Hansen on August 20, 2023.

 Early life

 Stahl grew up in Pittsburgh, Pennsylvania.
 His family is Jewish.
-His father, David Henry Stahl, emigrated to the United States from the Soviet Union; he served a term as Attorney General of Pennsylvania and was later appointed as a federal judge.
+His father, David Henry Stahl, immigrated to the United States from the Soviet Union; he served a term as Attorney General of Pennsylvania and was later appointed as a federal judge.
 David had previously worked as a coal miner.

 At the age of 16, Stahl was sent to a boarding prep school near Philadelphia.
 He attended Columbia University.
 Post-college he traveled, living in Greece—in caves outside of Matala, on Crete, the streets of Paris, then London, where he landed a job as a bartender at an Irish pub.
 He later returned to America to live in New York City, where he became a writer.